Part III

 Feel its warmth.

-Know that beneath the surface, a thousand quiet negotiations are taking place.
+Beneath the surface, a thousand biological negotiations are unfolding.

 Do nothing.